Polymarket/agents/README.md

 - `Chroma.py`: chroma DB for vectorizing news sources and other API data.
 Developers are able to add their own vector database implementations.

-- `Gamma.py`: defines `GammaMarketClient` class, which interfaces with the Polymarket Gamma API to fetch and parse market and event data.
+- `Gamma.py`: defines `GammaMarketClient` class, which interfaces with the Polymarket Gamma API to fetch and parse market and event metadata.
 Methods to retrieve current and tradable markets, as well as defined information on specific markets and events.

 ### Scripts